-7.5 Node variables
+7.7 Node variables

-Each node's PHY has a set of variables that are referenced in the C code and state machines in clause 7.7.
-The values of these variables may be affected by writes to PHY registers, the transmission or reception of PHY configuration packets or by arbitration state actions--including bus reset.
-The definitions in table 7-8 entirely replace clause 4.3.8 of IEEE Std 1394-1995, "Node variables."
+Each node's PHY has a set of variables that are referenced in the C code and state machines in clause 7.9.
+The values of these variables may be affected by writes to PHY registers, the transmission or reception of PHY configuration packets or by arbitration state actions-including bus reset.
+A reset of the PHY/link interface affects none of these variables.
+The definitions in table 7-9 entirely replace clause 4.3.8 of IEEE Std 1394-1995, "Node variables."

 Variable name Power reset value Comment accelerating TRUE Set TRUE or FALSE by accelerate or decelerate requests issued by the link via LReq (see clause 5.2) and used by the arbitration state machines.
-See also enab_accel below. arb_enable TRUE when the PHY may arbitrate as soon as the next subaction gap is observed. cable_power_active TRUE is cable power is within normal operating range (see clause 7.1). enab_accel FALSE Globally enables or disables all PHY accelerations specified by clause 7.7.
+See also enab_accel below. arb_enable TRUE if the PHY may arbitrate on behalf of a fair request within the current fairness interval. cable_power_active TRUE if cable power is within normal operating range (see clause 7.2). enab_accel FALSE Globally enables or disables all PHY accelerations specified by clause 7.9.
 This variable is visible as the PHY register bit Enab_accel. force_root FALSE When TRUE, this modifies the PHY's tree identification behavior and increases the likelihood that the node becomes root (see clause 4.4.2.2 of IEEE Std 1394-1995).
 If only one node on a bus has force_root set TRUE, that node is guaranteed to become the root. gap_count 63 This value determines the length of arbitration reset and subaction gaps and may be used to optimize bus performance.
 All nodes on the bus should have the same gap_count value else unpredictable arbitration behavior may occur. initiated_reset TRUE TRUE if this node initiated the bus reset in progress.
-Cleared to FALSE upon comple- tion of the self-identify process. link_active TRUE TRUE if the node's link is present and enabled. more_packets Flag which indicates whether or not additional self-ID packets are to be sent. parent_port The port number that is connected to the parent node; this variable is meaningless if the node is root. physical_ID The node's 6-bit physical ID established by the self-identify process. receive_port The port number that is receiving encoded data (determined by the arbitration states). root TRUE if the node is the root, as determined by tree-ID.
+Cleared to FALSE upon comple- tion of the self-identify process. link_active TRUE TRUE if the node's link is present and enabled. more_packets Flag which indicates whether or not additional self-ID packets are to be sent. parent_port - The port number that is connected to the parent node; this variable is meaningless if the node is root. physical_ID The node's 6-bit physical ID established by the self-identify process. receive_port The port number that is receiving encoded data (determined by the arbitration states). root TRUE if the node is the root, as determined by tree-ID.

-Table 7-8 - Node variables
+Table 7-9 - Node variable

-7.6 Port variables
+7.8 Port variables

 In addition to the variables described in the preceding clause, each node's PHY has a set of variables replicated for each port.
-The definitions in table 7-9 entirely replace clause 4.3.9 of IEEE Std 1394-1995, "Port variables."
+A reset of the PHY/link interface affects none of these variables.
+The definitions in table 7-10 entirely replace clause 4.3.9 of IEEE Std 1394-1995, "Port variables."

-Variable name Power reset value Comment child - TRUE if this port is connected to a child node. connected FALSE TRUE if there is a peer PHY connected to this port. child_ID_complete TRUE when the child node connected to this port has finished its self-ID. max_peer_speed - Maximum speed capability of the peer PHY connected to this port. port_status - TRUE if TP bias is present.
+Variable name Power reset value Comment child - TRUE if this port is connected to a child node. connected FALSE TRUE if there is a peer PHY connected to this port. child_ID_complete TRUE when the child node connected to this port has finished its self-ID. max_peer_speed Maximum speed capability of the peer PHY connected to this port. port_status TRUE if TP bias is present.
 This is not filtered by any hysteresis circuitry. speed_OK The connected port can accept a packet at the requested speed.